MoazzamFarooqui/CarPredictionSystem/README.md

 # Car Price Prediction

 A machine learning project that predicts the selling price of a used car based on its specifications.
-The model is trained on historical car data and deployed using **Streamlit**, allowing users to estimate car prices through an interactive web application.
+The model is trained on historical car data and deployed using Streamlit, allowing users to estimate car prices through an interactive web application.

 ---